Jack in the Beanstalk, magic sprouted from a handful of legumes

 Victorian building, and the County's most recent addition,

-the Discovery Science Center, also in Santa Ana, with over
+the Discovery Cube, also in Santa Ana, with over

 100 hands-on exhibits.
 And don't forget the surfing museum